A Neural Tangent Kernel Perspective of GANs: NTK Analysis of GANs

 \subsection{Differentiability of the Discriminator and its NTK}

-We study in this section the smoothness, i.e. infinite differentiability, of the discriminator.
-It mostly relies on the differentiability of the kernel $k$, by \cref{eq:discr_dynamics}.
-Therefore, we prove differentiability of NTKs of standard architectures, and then conclude about the differentiability of $f_t$.
+We study in this section the smoothness, i.e.\ infinite differentiability, of the discriminator, which we demonstrate in \cref{app:proof_differentiability}.
+It mostly relies on the differentiability of the kernel $k$, by \cref{eq:discr_dynamics}, which is obtained by characterizing the regularity of the corresponding conjugate kernel \citep{Lee2018b}.
+Therefore, we prove the differentiability of the NTKs of standard architectures, and then conclude about the differentiability of $f_t$.

-\begin{assumption}[Discriminator architecture] The discriminator is a standard architecture (fully connected, convolutional or residual) with activations that are smooth everywhere except on a closed set $D$ of null Lebesgue measure. \end{assumption} This last assumption covers in particular the sigmoid and all ReLU-like activations.
+\begin{assumption}[Discriminator architecture] The discriminator is a standard architecture (fully connected, convolutional or residual).
+The activation can be any standard function: $\tanh$, softplus, ReLU-like, sigmoid, Gaussian, etc. \end{assumption}